Glossary of PA Terms - P

 An abbreviation for 'power distribution unit', an alternative term for a mains distribution unit − see MDU.

 In PA work, the highest level reached (or expected to be reached) by a sound or by a signal, or of which an item of equipment is capable of accepting or providing whilst continuing to work normally.
-The peak level of an audio programme signal will usually be significantly greater than its nominal level (which is normally the signal's average level).
-In common with other signal level measurements, peak levels are quoted as RMS values.
+The peak level of an audio programme signal will usually be significantly greater than its nominal level (which is typically the signal's average level).
+In common with other signal level measurements, in PA work peak-reading level meters are usually calibrated with reference to the indication produced by a constant level sine wave of known RMS value.
+For example, an indication of 0 dB is often arranged to be produced by a sine wave at +4 dBu (or in some cases 0 dBu).
+In broadcast work, however, the standard broadcast PPM scale markings of 1 to 7 (representing 4 dB per scale interval) are more commonly used.

 As real signals often contain very short duration peaks (see Transients), the peak value registered by any level meter will depend upon that type of meter's ability to respond to rapid increases in level.
-In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a PPM complying with an appropriate standard.
+In practice, the accepted peak value of an audio programme signal is considered to be the maximum reading given by a peak-reading meter.
 The lighting of an indicator marked "Peak" (or "Pk") on a mixer or an amplifier indicates that the equipment is nearing overload.
 See also Headroom, VU and Dynamic range.
 Compare Trough.

-(Note that the meaning given above is quite different to that in electrical engineering, where the peak value of the signal voltage is the highest instantaneous voltage, positive or negative (measured from zero), occurring in each and every cycle of a repetitive waveform − see also Crest factor.)
+(Note that the meaning given above is quite different to that as used in electronics, where the peak value of the signal voltage is the highest instantaneous voltage, positive or negative (measured from zero), occurring in each and every cycle of a repetitive waveform − see also Crest factor.)

 Peak programme meter